Neil Forsyth: TV

 In 2019, Forsyth wrote and created Guilt, a BBC drama which premiered on the new BBC Scotland channel before being transmitted on BBC2.
-Guilt received high viewing figures, a positive critical reception and was included by a number of publications in their pick of the year’s television.
-The first series was nominated for a large number of awards and won Best Drama at the Scottish BAFTAs, The Royal Television Society of Scotland Awards, the Celtic Media Festival and the Broadcast Digital Awards.

-A well-received second series was broadcast in October 2021.
-It won three Scottish BAFTAS including Best Scripted Television and Best Writer in Film and Television for Forsyth, as well as Best Drama at the RTS Scotland Awards.
-For his work on Guilt, The Times called Forsyth “a contender for Britain’s best plot weaver” and The Guardian “one of the UK’s most gifted writers”.

-A third and final series of Guilt was broadcast in April 2023 to a positive reception.
-The New York Times noted “Forsyth’s knack for creating characters who work their way into our affections, less by their actions than by their unconscious, soul-deep responses to life”.
-The series won Best Drama at the RTS Scotland Awards.
+Guilt ran for three series, won a large number of awards and is widely regarded as one of Scotland’s best ever dramas For his work on Guilt, The Times called Forsyth "a contender for Britain’s best plot weaver” and The Guardian “one of the UK’s most gifted writers”.
+The New York Times noted "Forsyth's knack for creating characters who work their way into our affections, less by their actions than by their unconscious, soul-deep responses to life".

-On 5 June 2020, he teamed with Objective Fiction, a label of All3Media-owned Objective Media Group, to create a joint venture television drama production label named Tannadice Pictures.

 In 2023, Forsyth created and wrote The Gold, a drama series that was broadcast on BBC One and Paramount+.
 The show is a dramatization of events around the 1983 Brink's-Mat robbery.
 It received very high viewing figures and was hailed by many as one of the best British television dramas for years, with The Radio Times noting Forsyth’s “storytelling genius”.
-The Gold was nominated for Best Drama at the 2024 British Academy Television Awards.
+The Gold was nominated for Best Drama at the 2024 British Academy Television Awards., and ran for two series.

-Filming on his series Legends, starring Steve Coogan amongst others, took place in Muswell Hill, London, in May 2025.